 This is usually for tropical places and areas with high malaria and other diseases.
 Although your government and doctors will strongly advise it, it’s a personal decision whether you decide to take these precautionary measures or not.

 If you’re unsure, and want to take the right precaution, you can visit your government website and see what the official advice is for visiting specific countries.

 For UK citizens, you can check travel advice here:

 5. Travel Insurance (don’t leave this one out..!)

 So, you may have asked yourself the question: “Do I need travel insurance?”

 I’ve asked myself this question a few times in my early days of travelling.
 And back then, I’ll admit – I didn’t bother with buying any insurance.

-Let me tell you something: Yes – you DO need travel insurance.
+Let me tell you something: You should get travel insurance.

 Let me tell you why: